 - An important note: If you ever notice a plow truck in the middle of the road, that is not to annoy you, it is by design.
 By plowing from the middle and turning the plow blades towards the right, it allows the roads to be cleared from edge to edge with minimal passes.

 Salting: After plowing the roads, the trucks go to the Farmington Dept of Public Works (DPW) to pick up our salt supply and return to salt the roads in the sub-division.
-Our WoodCreek allotment for salt is determined each season based on the supply of salt nationwide.
-This salt is provided free of charge by DPW.
+Our WoodCreek allotment for salt has not yet been determined, but this salt is provided free of charge by DPW.
 Bob & Leslie's uses our supply of salt judiciously throughout the sub-division focusing on the "hot zones".

 - Our first priority is spread around WoodCreek Elementary.